What Do You Do When Your Business Partner Wants to Break Up?

 Partners and businesses change over time.
 Your partnership agreement wants to allow for change and growth, including a potential breakup.

-Preparing for a partnership break up begins with the partnership agreement.
-You don’t enter a partnership with the intent that the partnership will fail.
+Preparing for a partnership breakup begins with the partnership agreement.
+You don't enter a partnership with the intent that it will fail.
 However, it's helpful to assume that the partnership will end at some point.
-Working under the assumption that the partnership won’t last forever can make a partnership break up much easier if it occurs.
+Working under the assumption that the partnership won't last forever can make a partnership breakup much easier if it occurs.

 A comprehensive partnership agreement is a legally binding contract between all partners.
-It defines numerous aspects of the partnership, such as partner rights and duties, partner contributions, allocation of losses and profits, the authority to make decisions, and the management structure.
-A well-drafted partnership agreement also contains terms related to the exit, death, or disability of a partner.
+It defines numerous aspects of the partnership, such as partner rights and duties, partner contributions, allocation of losses and profits, the authority to make decisions, and the ownership and management structure.
+A well-drafted written agreement also contains terms related to a partner's exit, death, or disability.

 Partnership Agreements and the Exit of One Partner